ubaldot/vim-op-surround/README.md

 Yet another surround plugin.

 Differently from existing plugins, the motion here is applied to the end of the mappings, that you can freely define.
+You can also define buffer-local mappings.
 Repeat works out-of-the-box.

 # Requirements